Current Projects

 Underpinning our research programme is a belief that we need to understand better the fundamental dimensions of movement and travel.
 We explore both practical questions affecting the industry, and those behavioural, demographic and economic issues which will enable us to better prepare for change in the decades ahead.
 Our research is constructive, apolitical, well-researched and relevant.

 Our research programme is designed to address key long-term strategic challenges in transport and land use of critical importance.
-Priority research being undertaken by the ITC includes six major projects, as listed below.
+Current research work being undertaken by the ITC includes five major projects, as listed below.

 Read more…